-Your small to medium-sized business (SMB) has always been in danger.
+Small to medium-sized business (SMB) or companies have always been in danger.

 You’re probably perfectly aware of the fact… and that a huge number of SMBs fail every day.